Canon G1 X Mark III vs Nikon D7100

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The G1X Mark III has a touchscreen, while the D7100 has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.The G1X Mark III has an articulated LCD that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in snapping selfies.
 In contrast, the D7100 does not have a selfie-screen.

 Concerning the storage of imaging data, both the G1X Mark III and the D7100 write their files to SDXC cards.
 The D7100 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the G1X Mark III only has one slot.
+Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot G1 X Mark III and Nikon D7100 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.